 NASCAR

-Most motor sport enthusiasts are well aware of the phenomenon known as NASCAR Racing.
-NASCAR is an abbreviation for National Association of Stock Car Auto Racing and the association is currently the largest sanctioning body of motor sports in the US.
+NASCAR is an acronym for National Association of Stock Car Auto Racing and the association is currently the largest sanctioning body of motor sports in the US.
 It is hugely popular with sports fans in that country and has the second highest television ratings in the US.
-Besides this, various NASCAR races are broadcast in more than 150 countries across the globe - proof that the appeal of NASCAR racing is not just limited to the US.
+Besides this, various NASCAR races are broadcast in more than 150 countries across the globe – proof that the appeal of NASCAR racing is not just limited to the United States.

 Today NASCAR racing is clearly one of the most popular sports in the US.
 There are a variety of noted NASCAR drivers and NASCAR teams who have made their mark on the history of the sport.
-Many drivers have centred their entire career around the sport and many enjoy a long and prosperous career.
+Many drivers have centred their entire career on the sport, with many enjoying a long and prosperous career.
 Some even pass on their legacy to their children.
 There are also a great number of NASCAR tracks which are seen as seasonal favourites and NASCAR racing series which draw larger attendances than normal.
 This section of Autoracing.com is dedicated to the great sport of NASCAR racing and it’s many different facets.